collective/tutorial.todoapp/docs/chapter_4.rst

 Custom JavaScript
 =================

-Now that we know the view is working, let's add some AJAX handling on the top of it.
+Now that we know the ``update_workflow`` view is working, let's add some AJAX handling on the top of it.
 Checkout the Javascript file and a JavaScript registry file into your working directory:

 .. code-block:: bash